-Creating an Organization (Org) in Cloudsmith gives you the ability to configure access for teams, individuals and machines that map to your company organizational structure.
-Building security and resilience into the management of teams and workflows is essential in today's ecosystem.
+Creating an Organization (Org) in Cloudsmith allows you to configure access for teams, individuals and machines that map to your company's organizational structure.
+Building security and resilience in managing teams and workflows is essential in today's ecosystem.
 This is a quick start guide to the powerful permission system within Cloudsmith and how you can get started.

 To create a new Organization, click the "+" dropdown at the top of the page, then select "New Organization":

 You are now ready to create your Organization using the create Organization form.
 You are required to enter a name for your Organization and a primary email address before creating your Organization (don't worry, we will check your organization name is unique for you before creating it).

 To configure the settings for the Organization, just click on the Settings tab:

 The menu on the left is where you can modify/configure Organization settings, and has the following sections:

 - Security / 2FA